 - 1 medium Granny Smith apple – peeled, cored and grated

-- 2 teaspoon orange rind – finely zested See Note 3
+- 2 teaspoon orange zest – finely zested See Note 3

 - 2 tablespoon orange juice – freshly squeezed See Note 4